keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience3_15-07-2020.md

 * Epidemologists at AGES, the Austrian Agency for Health and Food Safety work with the wittiness of a detective to investigate exact transmission lines of COVID-19 from person to person. <a href="https://www.sozialministerium.at/dam/jcr:3cab84f4-126f-46fc-9120-34fcfc463450/Beh%C3%B6rdliche%20Vorgangsweise%20bei%20SARS-CoV-2%20Kontaktpersonen_Kontaktpersonennachverfolgung%20(Stand%2014.04.2020)_FINAL.pdf" target="_ blank">[3]</a>

 * As the result of their hard work, they could assign patients to transmission clusters: cases likely having a common origin.
+Different clusters are represented on the graph by colors.

-* However, in some cases, the source of the infection was impossible to identify.
+* However, in some cases, the source of the infection was impossible to identify (grey samples).

 * In <a href="https://nextstrain.org/community/narratives/bergthalerlab/SARSCoV2/Generalaudience2_en" target="_ blank">our last narrative</a>, we have shown you an example of major local transmission of the virus concentrated in Vienna.

-* In this group of infections, apart from six patients (grey samples), our collaborators at AGES has assigned all the sequenced samples to two epidemological clusters: "A" (purple samples) and "AL" (blue samples)
+* In this group of infections, apart from six patients (grey samples), our collaborators at AGES has assigned all the sequenced samples to two epidemological clusters: "A" (purple samples) and "AL" (blue samples).

-* Hover your mouse over a sample to display more information about it.
-You will also see if they were assigned to an epidemological cluster.
+* Hover your mouse over a sample to display more information about it, such as cluster membership.

 # [Contact tracing and sequencing complement each other](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav19wIDs?branchLabel=clade&c=ClusterID&d=tree&label=clade:Vienna1&m=div&p=full)